Football in London: Clubs

 The table below lists all London clubs in the top eight tiers of the English football league system: from the top division (the Premier League), down to Step 4 of the National League System.
-League status is correct for the 2022–23 season.
+League status is correct for the 2025–26 season.

 Below the eighth tier, numerous London clubs are represented within the Combined Counties League (SW), Essex Senior League (NE), Southern Counties East Football League (SE) and the Spartan South Midlands League (NW).

 Defunct clubs

 There are also a huge number of minor London clubs playing outside the top eight levels of English football.
 Hackney Marshes in east London, home to many amateur sides, is reportedly the single largest collection of football pitches in the world, with 100 separate pitches.

+Popularity

+Many association football clubs from London are also successful on social media with a large international fanbase.
+Three of the top 20 most popular sports clubs on Instagram in the world, as of 23 November 2023, are from London:

-Most successful clubs overall (1871 – present)
+Most successful clubs overall (1871–present)

 The figures in bold represent the most times this competition has been won by an English team.

 Shared Community Shield results listed as wins.